TulipSolutions/tecl/docs/src/authentication.rst

     .. tab-container:: Go

-        The code for the Go interceptor can be found `here <https://github.com/tulipsolutions/tecl/blob/master/go/auth/message_authentication.go>`__.
+        The code for the Go interceptor can be found `on GitHub <https://github.com/tulipsolutions/tecl/blob/master/go/auth/message_authentication.go>`__.

     .. tab-container:: Java

-        The code for the Java interceptor can be found `here <https://github.com/tulipsolutions/tecl/blob/master/java/nl/tulipsolutions/api/auth/MessageAuthClientInterceptor.java>`__.
+        The code for the Java interceptor can be found `on GitHub <https://github.com/tulipsolutions/tecl/blob/master/java/nl/tulipsolutions/api/auth/MessageAuthClientInterceptor.java>`__.

     .. tab-container:: Node

-        The code for the Node.js interceptor can be found `here <https://github.com/tulipsolutions/tecl/blob/master/node/auth/index.js>`__.
+        The code for the Node.js interceptor can be found `on GitHub <https://github.com/tulipsolutions/tecl/blob/master/node/auth/index.js>`__.

     .. tab-container:: Python

-        The code for the Python interceptor can be found `here <https://github.com/tulipsolutions/tecl/blob/master/python/tulipsolutions/api/auth/message_authentication_interceptor.py>`__.
+        The code for the Python interceptor can be found `on GitHub <https://github.com/tulipsolutions/tecl/blob/master/python/tulipsolutions/api/auth/message_authentication_interceptor.py>`__.

 Verifying your implementation
 -----------------------------